 Stuff happens.
 Product deliveries get delayed, companies move, employees retire, invoices have errors, and so on.
 Many times, this is the ‘stuff’ that results in past-due accounts receivable.

-Top 10 Reasons Customer Payments are Delayed
+Top 10 Reasons Your Customers Delay Payments

 One of the easiest ways to ensure your invoices make it to the correct party is to check your records on a regular basis, including your ERP and/or CRM databases, credit applications, and purchase orders.
 Work with your sales and billing teams to ensure a process is in place to review and update these files at least once a year, ideally every six months.